 - Don't eat processed health bars if possible.
 They often have 15 grams (or more) of sugar.
 If you need them for an emergency snack, the kinds I like are Go Raw pumpkin bars and Kind’s “Nuts and Spices” variety, because they are very low in sugar.

 - Don't carbo-load on gluten-free breads, cereals and crackers.
 While it's totally cool to eat some of these, don't just replace a lot of refined carbs with a lot of gluten free refined carbs.
 Watch out for oats, unless they're gluten free!

 Step 4: Re-introduce eliminated foods after 23 days.

 This is also much simpler than people make it out to be.
 On day 24, you can choose to eat one thing you eliminated—like gluten, or dairy, or eggs—but not more than one.

 See how you feel over the next 48 hours.
 If you have no reaction after two days, eat that same food again for a second time, and notice how you feel.
 From there, it’s up to you whether or not to re-incorporate that food into your diet on a regular basis.
 Once you’ve made a call on the first food you reintroduce, pick another one and follow the same steps.

 Step 5: Continue to listen to your body!

 Throughout the diet and the reintroduction process, notice how you feel.
 Maybe you'll see changes you weren’t expecting.
 Maybe your sleep quality or your energy level is better.
 Maybe the redness in your skin is gone, or your belly is flatter.

-No blood test can tell you what life without a particular food will be like.
-When you find out for yourself, you could be saving yourself a lifetime of inflammation, annoying symptoms, and in some cases, even life-threatening diseases.
+No blood test can tell you what life without a particular food will be like—the key here is experimenting.
+When you find out for yourself, you could be saving yourself a lifetime of inflammation, annoying symptoms, and in some cases, chronic diseases.